This is most recent syllabus. Your final syllabus will be given during your first day of class

 This hybrid history/cinema course provides an in-depth examination of Cosa nostra through a historical, social, and cultural perspective.
 The course will trace the progression of the Sicilian mafia from the Risorgimento to the present day, also considering the migration of this group into the United States.
 The fiction – stereotypes, myths and legends – surrounding the mafia will be examined through a scrupulous analysis of some of the most important American and Italian films portraying mafia culture.

-An important aspect of this course will consist of discussions on important protagonists in the fight against the mafia and collaborations between Italian and US law enforcement in their efforts to defeat transatlantic organized crime.
-The service learning project of this course will reinforce the classroom lessons on this particular subject.
+An important aspect of this course will consist of discussions on important protagonists in the fight against mafias and collaborations between Italian and US law enforcement in their efforts to defeat transatlantic organized crime.
+To reinforce the classroom lessons on this particular subject, you will learn about first-hand experiences from representatives of Libera.
+Associations, names and numbers against mafias, an association established in 1995 that strives to involve and support all those who are interested in the fight against mafias and organized crime.

 Students in the i-section of this course will read about and discuss topics related especially to the Sicilian mafia in more depth.
 In addition, you will read and analyze some excerpts from contemporary Italian literature (Andrea Camilleri and Leonardo Sciascia) dealing with the course topic.